-Blackleach Country Park is an area of reclaimed industrial land that was landscaped with paths and planting around a reservoir in 1992.
-The park is often staffed by volunteer wardens who arrange various activities to help visitors to appreciate and enjoy the wildlife and plants found there.
-Blackleach is also connected to the Salford Loop Line network of cycleways and gives access to footpaths leading onto Linnyshaw Moss.
+Blackleach Country Park is an area of reclaimed industrial land landscaped with paths and planting around a reservoir in 1992.
+The park is often staffed by volunteer wardens who arrange various activities to help visitors appreciate and enjoy the wildlife and plants found there.
+Blackleach is also connected to the Salford Loop Line network of cycleways and gives footpaths access to Linnyshaw Moss.

 Walkden has a popular fishing pond hosting regular matches.
 Oddly enough, it’s right in the middle of Ellesmere Retail Park car park.